AnthusAI/Plexus/README.md

 ## Purpose

-When you need to do AI/ML classification at scale, you need a way to configure classifiers, manage hyperparameters for training, handle training and evaluation, and deploy models to production.
+When you need to do AI/ML classification at scale, you need a way to select appropriate models from a toolbox, configure setup and hyperparameters for training, handle training and evaluation, and deploy models to production.

-Whether you're scoring call center transcripts for QA, ranking content items, or detecting objects in security footage, you need an orchestration platform.
-Plexus provides a way to run sequences of LLM API requests, machine-learning models for inference, and numerical or heuristic methods for scoring.
+Whether you're scoring call center transcripts for QA, ranking content items, or detecting objects in security footage, you need an orchestration platform for training and deploying your models.
+Plexus provides tools built around classic machine-learning models, others builts on agentic processes using sequences of LLM API requests, and others based on numerical or heuristic methods for scoring.

 ## Opinions